 Popcorn Lungs and Other Vaping-Related Illnesses

 The scary thing about the outbreak of vaping-related illnesses is that health experts are still unable to pinpoint the direct cause.
-Many victims have suffered serious and fatal vaping-related illnesses, one of which being popcorn lungs.
+Many people have suffered serious and fatal vaping-related illnesses, one of which being popcorn lungs.
 This irreversible condition, also known as bronchiolitis obliterans, refers to the scarring and consequent thickening of tiny air sacs in the lungs.

 The term “popcorn lung” comes from the ingredient that was used over a decade ago to make popcorn: diacetyl.
 This common ingredient was used to make popcorn taste buttery without the use of butter until factory workers started becoming sick from exposure.
 Today, diacetyl is a common ingredient found in some flavored e-cigarettes.